robclu/capp/README.md

-# EasyCL
+# CAPP (C++ Aspect-Oriented Parallel Programming)
 ========
-EasyCL is an aspect oriented implementation of OpenCL.
+CAPP is a C++ Aspect-Oriented OpenCL implementaiton.
 AspectC++ is used simplify writing the host code and essentially allows programs to appear as normal c++ other than the writing of the kernel.

 # Setup
 ---------
-To use EasyCL clone the repository.
+To use CAPP, clone the repository.
 See the __Prerequisits__ section below for installing AspecC++ and OpenCL.

 The directory structure for any program using EasyCL should the same as that outline in the __Directory structure__ section.
 Examples can be seen in the Examples/exampleName/ folders.